BenKats/Redditish/README.md

 # Spillit

-## A Reddit-like app with sign-up & log-in functionality, create posts, create & delete posts, profile with edittable fields and a custom avatar (adorable avatars).
+## A Reddit-like app with sign-up & log-in functionality, create posts, create, delete & toggle comments, profile with edittable fields and a custom avatar (adorable avatars).

 ### TODO: Update DOM without having to refresh the page 2 times.